kmcgillivray/courses/README.md

 ## Summer 2015

-### Care and Quality: A Philosophy for Creativity

-* Zen and the Art of Motorcycle Maintenance
-* Julie Zhuo article
-* Hack the Cover – Craig Mod
-* Jony Ive video

 ### The Free Web

 The World Wide Web is changing quickly.
 Nostalgia for the early days of the Internet and questions about the future freedom of information online are growing.
 What is the web today?
 How has it changed?
 What should it have been?
 What should it be in the future?